achudy/bd_biblioteka/README.md

 Form data:
 * login (str)

 Gets you a penalty for a user.
+If not admin, will only see info about himself.

 ## POST